DonnavanStaddon/MilestoneProject/README.md

 5. Under brunch select the dropdown menu and select main, then click save
 6. A link to your website has been created

+## Testing

+* I used W3C CSS to validate the css side of the website
+* I used W3C Markdown to validate the html side of the website

+# How i tested this website:

+I have scrolled throo this website and clicked on all the buttons to make sure all of the buttons and links work accordingly